Taita-Yam/SSRemoteVST/README.md

 export SSREMOTE_VST=/path/to/ssremote_vst
 The directory/location of the JUCE Framework located in the SSRemote VST (needed at compile time):

-# SSRemote VST JUCE Framework
+# SSRemote VST JUCE Framework (Not required if using VS2017 project created by Projucer)
 export JUCE_LIB_CODE=$SSREMOTE_VST/JUCE

-XML Configuration File
+# XML Configuration File
 The VST Plugin requires a config file to successfully establish a TCP/IP connection to the SSR.
 The user has to create a file called ssremote_config.xml with the following content and it must be placed in the "SSREMOTE_VST" path env variable as above:

 <?xml version="1.0" encoding="utf-8"?>